Our approach to sustainability

 - Client satisfaction surveys which incorporate ESG related questions;

-- direct communication with clients, fund members, shareholders and investors.
+- Direct communication with customers of our clients e.g. fund members, shareholders and investors.

 Read the full Sustainability Report within this year’s Annual Report.